Royal Batavian Society of Arts and Sciences

 The Royal Batavian Society of Arts and Sciences (Koninklijk Bataviaasch Genootschap van Kunsten en Wetenschappen, 1778–1962) was a Dutch learned society in Batavia (now Jakarta, Indonesia).

-The society was founded in 1778 by naturalist Jacob Cornelis Matthieu Radermacher as the Bataviaasch Genootschap der Kunsten en Wetenschappen (Batavian Society of Arts and Sciences), and assumed its current name in 1910.
+The society was founded in 1778 by naturalist Jacob Cornelis Matthieu Radermacher as the Bataviaasch Genootschap der Kunsten en Wetenschappen (Batavian Society of Arts and Sciences) and granted the Koninklijk status and thus assumed its current name in 1910.

-After Indonesian independence in 1949, it was renamed the Lembaga Kebudajaan Indonesia in 1950, and in 1962 ceased operation.
+After Indonesian independence in 1949, it was renamed the Lembaga Kebudajaan Indonesia in 1950, and 1962 ceased operation.
 Its collection is now in the Museum Nasional.

 History

 A young VOC official—J.C.M Radermacher was interested in arts and sciences in the Indies.
 Radermacher suggested the establishment of an association in Batavia similar to the Hollandsche Maatschappij der Wetenschappen [HMW] in Haarlem.
 Initially, this suggestion was not received well until 1777 when during the commemoration of 25 years of HMW there was an intention to open the branch in the colony.
 The association was an independent scientific association established in Batavia.

 On 24 April 1778, an association was established in Batavia named Bataviaasch Genootschap der Kunsten en Wetenschappen (Batavian Society of Arts and Sciences), often abbreviated as BG.
-Governor-Generals and high officials of VOC were designated as members of board of directors and society key figures were to become members of the association.
+Governors-general and high officials of VOC were designated as members of the board of directors and society key figures were to become members of the association.
 The motto of Bataviaasch Genootschap (BG) was Ten Nutte van Het Gemeen (For Public's Best Interest).
 The main objective of BG was to analyze the cultural and scientific aspects of the East Indies, including its society and natural environment, through facilitating research conducted by experts.

 Subjects

-At first, the scope of activity of BG was quite general; among others were natural science, ethnography, history, manuscript and literature, agriculture and medication.
-The role of the institution as colonial government's consultant has grown more prominent; especially in the field of archaeology and the preservation of ancient sites in Java—prior to the establishment of Archaeological service in 1913.
-Since mid-19th century, however, the scope was narrowed down to exclude natural science subjects that were taken over by a more specific Physics Association.
-BG would concentrate only in the subjects of language and literature, archaeology and history, as well as ethnography and anthropology.
+At first, the scope of activity of BG was quite general; among others were natural science, ethnography, history, manuscript and literature, agriculture, and medication.
+The role of the institution as the colonial government's consultant has grown more prominent; especially in the field of archaeology and the preservation of ancient sites in Java—before the establishment of the Archaeological Service in 1913.
+Since the mid-19th century, however, the scope was narrowed down to exclude natural science subjects that were taken over by a more specific Physics Association.
+BG would concentrate only on the subjects of language and literature, archaeology and history, as well as ethnography and anthropology.

 Journals and publications

-The association was quite productive, published scientific articles and journals; Verhandelingen van het Bataviaasch Genootschap van Kunsten en Wetenschappen (VBG, published in 1779 to 1950) and Tijdschrift voor Indische taal-land en volkenkunde (TBG, published in 1853 to 1952).
-The association administrative reports is published in Notulen van Bataviaasch Genootschap (NBG).
+The association was quite productive, published scientific articles and journals; Verhandelingen van het Bataviaasch Genootschap van Kunsten en Wetenschappen (VBG, published from 1779 to 1950) and Tijdschrift voor Indische taal-land en volkenkunde (TBG, published in 1853 to 1952).
+The association's administrative reports are published in Notulen van Bataviaasch Genootschap (NBG).